A Wild 12 Days of Christmas

 Seven Trumpeter Swans a-Swimming

 North America’s largest native waterfowl, the trumpeter swan is one of conservation’s great success stories.
 From near extinction in the 1930s to three thriving populations across North America today (broadly, the Great Lakes, the Interior, and the Pacific Northwest – from Oregon up to Alaska).
 With perhaps one notable exception, trumpeter swans are highly sensitive to human disturbance, which makes conserving their habitat crucial to the survival of the species.
-Read up on the National Wildlife Federation’s work to conserve their stomping grounds in the Great Lakes, the Arctic, and Puget Sound.

 Eight Bison Calves a-Milking